Basit-Mahmood/spring-authorization-server-password-grant-type-support/README.md

 3) SpringAuthorizationServerClient

 The main classes are OAuth2ResourceOwnerPasswordAuthenticationConverter, OAuth2ResourceOwnerPasswordAuthenticationToken and OAuth2ResourceOwnerPasswordAuthenticationProvider.
 These classes are present in SpringAuthorizationServer in package oauth2.authentication.
-JwtUtils and OAuth2Utils are supported classes.
-Right now these classes are package protected in spring.
-That's why I just made a copy of those classes and use it.
-May be in future version of
-SpringAuthorizationServer these classes will make public so then there will be no need of these classes.

 In SpringAuthorizationServerClient project.
 Class WebClientConfig has the configuration for password grant type support (contextAttributesMapper).
 Changes can be done according to need.